 Do you want to be a person who waits until they are married to have sex?
 It's important to define for yourself why this is important to you.

 Are you aware of the power sex has to arouse deep emotions?
 Are you willing and able to bear the responsibility of a child?

 Without strong convictions, the person you date could push their value system (or lack of!) onto you.
 Before you start talking to a guy or girl, make sure you know what you believe and why.
 This will be extremely helpful when you're being pressured.

-Talk about your Decision to Save Sex for Marriage
+2. Talk about your decision to save sex for marriage.

-Explain your desire to not have sex with your bf/gf.
-Tell them that it has nothing to do with a lack of feelings, or your level of commitment.
-In fact, you like your bf/gf so much you don't want to ruin a great relationship by having sex.
+Explain your desire to wait to have sex with your bf/gf.
+Tell them that it has nothing to do with a lack of feelings or your level of commitment.
+You like your boyfriend or girlfriend so much that you don't want to ruin a great relationship by having sex.
 This conversation takes a lot of courage because your pressuring partner may refuse to understand what you are saying.
-They may take it personally, or get mad and walk away.
+They may take it personally or get mad and walk away.
 Nonetheless, the person who can talk things out is far happier than those who keep things deeply hidden.

 If your boyfriend is really "a keeper," he will understand and respect your decision.

 3. While waiting, learn what real love is.